-Migraine Treatment: A migraine is a debilitating, neurological condition characterized by chronic headache pain.
-Many people frequently seek medical attention for migraines, however, some healthcare professionals may often prescribe pain drugs and/or medications for migraine headaches.
-Pain killers can cause undesirable side-effects if not utilized properly.
+Migraine Treatment: A migraine is a debilitating neurological condition characterized by chronic headache pain.
+Many people frequently seek medical attention for migraines; however, some healthcare professionals may often prescribe pain drugs and/or medications for migraine headaches.
+Pain killers can cause undesirable side effects if not utilized properly.
 Research studies have demonstrated that chiropractic care can be a safe and effective migraine treatment option.
-The purpose of chiropractic migraine headache pain treatment is to prevent migraines as well as decrease the frequency of attacks.
+The purpose of chiropractic migraine headache pain treatment is to prevent migraines and decrease the frequency of attacks.

 Chiropractic Migraine Headache Pain Treatment in El Paso, TX

 According to the Migraine Research Foundation, migraine is the 3rd most prevalent illness in the world.
-Approximately 12 percent of the population, including children, suffers from migraines, where nearly 1 in 4 United States households include someone who experiences debilitating headaches.
+Approximately 12 percent of the population, including children, suffers from migraines, where nearly 1 in 4 United States households includes someone who experiences debilitating headaches.
 Migraines can cause intense throbbing pain or a severe pulsing sensation, generally on one side of the head.
-Common symptoms include, nausea, vomiting and sensitivity to light and sound.
-Other common symptoms include, aura in vision or distorted vision, dizziness, lightheadedness, irritability, nasal congestion and scalp tenderness.
-Symptoms may vary from person to person and not everyone will experience all the symptoms mentioned above.
+Common symptoms include nausea, vomiting, and sensitivity to light and sound.
+Other common symptoms include aura in vision or distorted vision, dizziness, lightheadedness, irritability, nasal congestion, and scalp tenderness.
+Symptoms may vary from person to person, and not everyone will experience all the symptoms mentioned above.
 Furthermore, some people may experience mild and/or moderate pain and have less frequent attacks than others.

 Chiropractic Migraine Headache Pain Treatment

-Dr. Alex Jimenez is an experienced and qualified chiropractor who specializes in migraine treatment through the use of spinal adjustments and manual manipulations, among other chiropractic methods and techniques.
+Dr. Alex Jimenez is an experienced and qualified chiropractor specializing in migraine treatment through spinal adjustments and manual manipulations, among other chiropractic methods and techniques.
 Chiropractic care focuses on treating the source of the issue rather than treating the symptoms alone.
-In addition, Dr. Alex Jimenez may recommend lifestyle modifications, including nutritional advice as well as exercise and physical activity guidance, to promote further relief.
+In addition, Dr. Alex Jimenez may recommend lifestyle modifications, including nutritional advice and exercise and physical activity guidance, to promote further relief.
 According to several research studies, chiropractic care can be a safe and effective migraine headache pain treatment.

 The Purpose of Chiropractic Migraine Headache Treatment is: